michelleN/community/autoscaling.md

         //0 means that the application is allowed to idle MinAutoScaleCount int

-        //TargetSelector provides the resizeable target(s).
+        //TargetSelector provides the scalable target(s).
 Right now this is a ReplicationController
-        //in the future it could be a job or any resource that implements resize.
+        //in the future it could be a job or any resource that implements scale.
         TargetSelector map[string]string

         //MonitorSelector defines a set of capacity that the auto-scaler is monitoring